Why is it important to carry out continuous monitoring of plankton in Lake Baikal?

-Thanks to the two-year grant support of the Lake Baikal Foundation, the Institute of Biology of the Irkutsk State University doesn’t stop the implementation of the long-term ecological monitoring program for Lake Baikal, Point No.1, which means that continuous sampling and analysis of the condition of Baikal phyto- and zooplankton goes on!
+Thanks to the two-year grant support of the Lake Baikal Foundation, the Institute of Biology of the Irkutsk State University continues the long-term ecological monitoring program for Lake Baikal, Point No.1, which means that sampling and analysis of the condition of Baikal phyto- and zooplankton goes on!

 Regular sampling takes place every two weeks and is conducted continuously since February 1945 at the «pelagic stationary station No. 1».
-The station is located in South Baikal, opposite the village of Bolshie Koty at a distance of 2.7 km from the coast and on depth of about 800 m against the biology station of the ISU Institute of Biology.
+The station is located in South Baikal, opposite the village of Bolshie Koty 2.7 km away from the coast and on depth of about 800 m against the biology station of the ISU Institute of Biology.
 Samples of phytoplankton are taken every 7-10 days from the depth of 0, 5, 10, 25, 50, 100, 150, 200, 250 m, and from the layers 0-5, 5-10, 10-25, 25-50, 50-100, 100-150, 150-250 m samples of zooplankton are selected.
 Then samples are delivered to the laboratory, where they are analyzed under a microscope.
-After a detailed analysis of more than 700 forms of zooplankton and more than 400 forms of phytoplankton, all the data obtained are recorded in a single computer base.
+All the data obtained in a detailed analysis of more than 700 forms of zooplankton and more than 400 forms of phytoplankton are recorded in a unified computer base.

-Such scientific research is necessary to monitor the state of Lake Baikal, since the quality of water in such a large lake is determined, as in the ocean, by 90% of its plankton community.
-Given fact that quantitative and qualitative characteristics of plankton change all the time, it is necessary to provide regular monitoring and sampling.
-And only because of such long observations, which are conducted for decades, it is possible to identify important trends that are underlying the ecosystem of Lake Baikal.
+Such scientific research is necessary to monitor the state of Lake Baikal, since the water quality in such a large lake is by 90% determined, same as in the ocean, by the state of its plankton community.
+Given the fact that quantitative and qualitative characteristics of plankton change all the time, it is necessary to provide regular monitoring and sampling.
+And only these decades long observations make it possible to identify fundamental trends in the Lake Baikal ecosystem.

 a decrease in the abundance of large-cell endemic Baikal under ice algae and endemic sub-ice Baikal rotifers;